mhaack/mh-site/src/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 With a wide range of compatibility with different Lovelace themes, making it easy to fit into your overall dashboard look.

 **Configuration:**
-The Clock Weater Card currently only supports YAML configuration.
+The Clock Weather Card currently only supports YAML configuration.
 A UI configuration mode is not yet available.

 **My impression:**\
 The card is perfect if you want a simple, nice to look at info panel that shows both the time and weather.
 I find it works best in the mobile app dashboard and on always-on displays in the kitchen or hallway, as guests instantly see both the weather and what time it is.
 It doesn’t have as many advanced options or data points as the Platinum Weather Card, but it handles the basics very elegantly.